Exchange-Traded Funds (ETFs)

-1. Brokerage is the fee you pay when you buy and sell ETFs.
-The same fee as when you buy and sell shares
+Brokerage is the fee you pay when you buy and sell ETFs.
+The same fee as when you buy and sell shares.

 *More information on a specific ETF fee can be found in the product fact sheet.

-A gold ETF is an exchange-traded fund that allows investors to invest in gold.
-As an investor in a gold ETF, you can get exposure to physical gold or the companies that extract gold, so-called gold miners.
-Through investment in a gold ETF, the investor can gain effective exposure to the price development of the precious metal without owning the physical commodity.
-An ETF with a focus on companies that extract gold contains several companies, which means that you get diversification and reduced risk of concentration.
-AuAg Gold Mining ETF has a portfolio containing 25 gold mining companies.
+A gold ETF is an exchange-traded fund that gives the investor the opportunity to invest in gold.
+As an investor in a gold ETF, you can get exposure to the companies that mine gold, so-called gold miners.
+To get exposure towards physical gold, an investor can buy an Exchange Traded Commodity (ETC).
+Through an investment in a gold ETF, the investor can gain effective exposure to the price development of the precious metal without owning the physical commodity.
+An ETF with a focus on companies that dig up gold contains several companies, which results in diversification and reduced concentration risk.
+The AuAg ESGO ETF, for example, consists of a portfolio containing 25 gold mining companies.